breadcat/blog.minskio.co.uk/content/quotes.md

 >The call of the void <!-- suicide ideation -->

+>The egg bar is coveted as fuck <!-- severance -->

 >The gaping maw of consumerism <!-- jackbox -->

 >The house always wins